 - 51% of apartments in Boston cost over $3,000 per month.

-When is the Best Time to Look for an Apartment in Boston?
+What’s the Best Time to Find an Apartment in Boston

 How to Find an Apartment in Boston